ericabxy/srd20/docs/HideInPlainSight.md

-Hide in Plain Sight
+Hide in Plain Sight (Ex)
 -------------------

-Ranger class feature.

-- Ranger: 17th level.
-- Nightsong infiltrator: 17th (10th plus 7 levels for Climb ranks)
-- Scout: 14th level.
-- Shadowspy: 12th or 15th level (9th plus 3 for skill ranks or 6 for four feats).
+While in any sort of natural terrain, you can use the Hide skill even while being observed.

+__Prerequisites:__ 17 ranks in Hide and Survival

 Notes
 -----

+Classes: Ranger (17th), Scout (14th)

+Prestige Classes: Nightsong Infiltrator (10th), Shadowspy (9th)

 Related to, but does not require [camouflage](camouflage).

 Limited to natural terrain (nightsong infiltrator, ranger, scout), or sunlit natural terrain (shadowspy).
 Not limited for urban ranger.

-17 ranks in Hide and Survival.

-Barbarian
-Cleric*
-Druid
-Fighter*
-Monk
-Rogue*
-Sorcerer
-Wizard†